CNA-Tech/PKS-Ninja/LabGuides/NsxtManualInstall-IN1497/readme.md

 - Name: `nsxedge-1.corp.local`
 - Host name/FQDN: `nsxedge-1.corp.local`
 - Form Factor: **`Large`** _(PKS currently requires the NSX Edge to be Large size)_

+# Would not deploy with large VM size, had to use small

 - Make sure you selected 'Large' size
 - Click on **Next**